An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Conclusion

 \section{Conclusion}

 We presented an efficient method to solve inpainting problems by homogeneous diffusion based on extended Krylov subspaces.
 The method is basically applicable to all inpainting problems of this type.
 We studied the problem of decoding edge-based and dithering-based compressed images, where the boundaries for the inpainting problems are especially challenging.
-To our best knowledge, no other method is known that can provably solve inpainting problems up to a large time $t$ with such an accuracy and efficiency.
+To our best knowledge, no other method is known that can provably solve the heat equation up to a prescribed large time $t$ with such an accuracy and efficiency.